-If your 2020 user conference plans were impacted by the COVID-19 pandemic, you’re not alone.
-And if, like many, you’ve chosen to move forward by converting to a virtual conference, you’ll be relying more than ever on your speakers’ skills.
+If your user conference plans have been impacted by the COVID-19 pandemic, you’re not alone.
+And if, like many, you’ve chosen to move forward by converting to a virtual conference, or even a hybrid conference, you’ll be relying more than ever on your speakers’ skills.

 Your company invests a lot in its annual conference.
 Cancelling runs the risk of a huge opportunity cost, for both you and your customers.
 Moving forward online is a great option, but it requires some changes to your planning.

 What You Gain by Going Virtual

 There are many reasons to carry on with a virtual conference.
 User conferences are chances to build customer relationships and brand loyalty, launch new products, and get valuable feedback as you and your users move forward together.

 Virtual events reduce the barriers of cost and time for you and your attendees.
 They allow you to connect in a time of isolation and reassure your clients while meeting your initial conference goals.

 Typical in-person conferences get a lot of value from the less “official” aspects.
 Stellar entertainment, social networking opportunities, and other amenities build energy and make conference-goers feel like VIPs.